 Auto Dealer Fraud

-Consumer Lawyers in Hickory Fighting for Your Rights
+Consumer Lawyers in North Carolina Fighting for Your Rights

 When you go to an auto dealer to make a purchase, you have the right to be treated fairly and presented with nothing but the honest truth, as you would with any product purchase.
 You should expect to get straightforward information about an automobile’s condition, performance, add-on features, and safety rating.
 However, not all auto dealers are concerned about the consumer and would rather cut any corner to try to make a sale or turn a profit.